atheck/db-sql-toolkit/README.md

 ### migrate

-This is an alternative to the `executeMigrations` function.
+This is an alternative to the `applyMigrations` function.
 This function uses a `number` as the version of the database.

 With the help of the `migrate` function you can execute database upgrades.